cornell-zhang/GARNET/README.md

 GARNET
 ===============================

 GARNET is a scalable reduced-rank topology learning method for constructing GNN models robust to adversarial attacks on homo/heterophilic graphs.
-More details are available in our paper: https://arxiv.org/abs/2201.12741
+More details are available in our paper: https://openreview.net/forum?id=kvwWjYQtmw

 ![Overview of the GARNET framework](/GARNET.png)

 Citation
 ------------
-If you use GARNET in your research, please cite our preliminary work.
+If you use GARNET in your research, please cite our work published at LoG'22.

 ```
 @inproceedings{